Combined Stacker / Reclaimers

 - Boom length: 25 m to 60 m

-Our machines are all specifically designed to our client's requirements and incorporate various solutions according to their specific application.
+Our machines are all specifically designed to our client's unique requirements and incorporate various solutions according to their specific application.

 Fixed Rocker Arrangements for Low or Medium Flow Rates